-- 4.2.1 The MDiv/MA is offered through Emmanuel College, Regis College, the Faculty of Theology of the University of St. Michael's College, the Faculty of Divinity at Trinity College and Wycliffe College.
+College.
 Admissions procedures and program requirements for each degree must be met as stipulated in the TST's Basic Degree Handbook and M.A.
 Handbook, though a specified number of courses can be used as credit towards both degrees (see M.A.
 Handbook 7.2.2; 7.4.1).
 The joint program requires a minimum of four full years of study (or equivalent).
 Students who wish to apply for the joint MDiv/MA program while in the MDiv program should consult with their college Advanced Degree Director to determine that they meet the entrance requirements of the M.A.
 The procedures for admission to the MDiv/MA program are outlined in the M.A.
-Handbook, paragraph 3.5. - 4.2.2 The MDiv/MRE is offered and administered through Emmanuel College, Knox College, and the University of St. Michael's College Faculty of Theology. - 4.2.3 The MDiv/MPS is offered and administered through Emmanuel College.
+Handbook, paragraph 3.5.

+- 4.2.2 The MDiv/MRE is offered and administered through Emmanuel College4, Knox College, and the University of St. Michael's College Faculty of Theology. - 4.2.3 The MDiv/MPS is offered and administered through Emmanuel College.